-The Air Transport Research Society (ATRS) at the University of Maryland has named ATL the most efficient airport in the world 15 times, including in 2018.
+The Air Transport Research Society (ATRS) at the University of Maryland has named ATL the most efficient airport in the world 18 times, including again in 2021.
 The ATRS bases its rankings on several criteria, including costs to run, costs to the airlines and cost-competitiveness with other airports.
 The rankings delve into the productivity and other financials.

 Why Atlanta's Airport Is King

-Delta, headquartered in Atlanta, is one of the world's largest airlines, toting around some 180 million passengers a year.
+Delta, headquartered in Atlanta, is one of the world's largest airlines, toting around some 200 million passengers a year.
 Hartsfield-Jackson is the carrier's (and the world's) biggest hub.
-More than 1,000 Delta flights, to 225 cities, leave ATL every day.
-More than 75 percent of Atlanta's passengers are on Delta flights.
+According to Delta, about 745 Delta flights, to more than 275 cities, leave ATL every day.
+And about 75 percent of Atlanta's passengers are on Delta flights.